ArjanKranenburg/virtual-devices/APPSTORE.md

 This app gives you the opportunity to add Virtual Devices to Homey that can be operated from the UI Interface and that can trigger flows.

+Or you can add a 'master' switch and add it as a condition, e.g. to dissable multiple flows when going on Holiday.

 ## What works:

 * Simple on/off switch
 * Trigger a flow
+* Use the switches status as a condition

 ## What doesn't:

-* Only 1 device can be added
-* Use the switches status as a condition
 * Other devices, like a push-button, Dimmer, etc.

 I'm very interested to hear your ideas for other virtual devices.